Contributed Program: Oral, Poster, Teaching Demonstration, and Share-a-Thon Sessions

 Student Development: Assessment of research investigating self regulation, student affect, research experiences, career preparation, workforce preparation

-The oral and poster presentation abstract submission deadline has passed.
+The oral and poster presentation submission deadline has passed.

 Teaching Demonstration Proposals: